MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 ## Why is Quantum Intermediate Representation important

-QIR opens up a number of interesting possibilities.
-For example, using clang, LLVM C front-end, it would be possible to compile QIR into executable code for classical hardware,

-One application enabled by QIR is to use the clang compiler to compile QIR into executable machine code for a classical target.
-This provides an easy path to building a simulator in C or C++ by implementing the quantum instruction set functions mentioned above.

-Another application is to use the standard LLVM “pass” infrastructure to write quantum optimizers that operate on QIR.
-The source- and target-independent approach of QIR allows optimizations to be used with many different computation languages and computing platforms.

-QIR has been shared with some partners already to get early feedback.
-For instance, Oak Ridge National Laboratory’s Quantum Computer Scientist and XACC Project Alex McCaskey says “ORNL is working closely with the Microsoft quantum compiler team to enable compilation of high-level Q# programs to the diverse set of OLCF quantum hardware platforms via integration with the XACC quantum programming framework.”

 QIR is an essential tool when running quantum algorithms on real hardware.
-But even if we do not want to go that far and are just developing algorithms at a more theoretical level, intermediate representations can play an important role!
+But even if you don't want to go that far and just want to develope algorithms at a more theoretical level, intermediate representations can play an important role.

-First, there are optimization steps that can be performed at the intermediate level that can make the overall implementation more efficient.
-Investigating this optimisation of your input code can help to get a better understanding of where we can make algorithms more efficient and how to improve the quantum programming languages.
+For example, one application enabled by QIR is to use [the Clang compiler](https://clang.llvm.org/), a C language frontend for LLVM, to compile QIR into executable machine code for a classical target.
+This provides an easy path to building a simulator in C or C++ by implementing the quantum instructions,  which could simplify the creation of quantum simulators.

 Moreover, you could use the intermediate representation to generate code that is later on given as input into a quantum simulator – instead of a real device – which could potentially use a different language than your source one.
-In this way, we can easily compare and benchmark different languages or simulators using a common framework.
+In this way, you can easily compare and benchmark different languages or simulators using a common framework.

+In terms of optimization, there are optimization steps that can be performed at the intermediate level that can make the overall algorithm implementation more efficient.
+Investigating this optimization of your input code can help to get a better understanding of where you can make algorithms more efficient and how to improve the quantum programming languages.

- which could simplify the creation of quantum simulators.
-In addition, it would be possible to create quantum optimizers to transform the intermediate representation in a language- and hardware-independent way, which would enable reusing those optimizers for different languages and computing platforms with almost no effort.
+Another application is to use the standard LLVM “pass” infrastructure to create quantum optimizers that operate on QIR.
+The language- and hardware-independent approach of QIR enables reusing those optimizers for different computation languages and computing platforms with almost no effort.

-The idea of a language-independent intermediate representation for programs is at the very heart of LLVM and other compilers and is key to enable them to support many different programming languages.
-In short, an intermediate representation acts as an abstract representation of a program.
-All programs, irrespective of the language they are written in, are translated into this intermediate representation by a so-called front-end compiler, while a back-end component is responsible for translating that intermediate representation into a machine representation.
-The intermediate representation allows thus to decouple source languages from hardware platforms and makes it possible to build a compiler in a modular way, where each new language only requires a new front-end to be supported on all platforms for which a back-end is available.